liviucotfas/ase-web-and-cloud-applications-security/7 - MVCStore - CRUD.md

 <!-- /vscode-markdown-toc -->

 ##  1. <a name='Objectives'></a>Objectives
+- retrieving items from the database;
+- adding new items to the database;
+- updating existing items in the database;
+- deleting existing item from the database;

 ##  2. <a name='CreatingaCRUDController'></a>Creating a CRUD Controller

-2. Add a new controller to the `Controllers` folder called `AdminController`
+1. Add a new controller to the `Controllers` folder called `AdminController`

     ```C#
     public class AdminController : Controller